mckennapsean/dissertation/content/05-security.md

 aggregate, and parse the data in various ways, and used Tableau, Gephi, and D3.js to produce a variety of visualizations.
-Even with these powerful visualization tools, it was still challenging to explore this relatively small cyber security dataset.
-To supplement our own sketches, we also included images from existing literature of less common and more complex visual representations that made use of real-world cyber security data [@Fischer2014; @Koike2005;
+Even with these powerful visualization tools, it was still challenging to explore this relatively small cybersecurity dataset.
+To supplement our own sketches, we also included images from existing literature of less common and more complex visual representations that made use of real-world cybersecurity data [@Fischer2014; @Koike2005;
 @Taylor2009].